athena-labz/athena/README.md

 CAS scores have a range between 0 and 100,000.
 The initial CAS score for a new member wil be 60,000.
 Every member will be responsible to increase their trustworthiness on the platform by raising their CAS score through positive reviews and other activities.

 An active membership is required to request, offer, or mediate services on the platform.
-When a member first signs up, the deposited DSET that they lock in the contract will be important to establish trust on the platform.
-The more successful transactions a member completes, the higher their CAS score will become, and they will not need to lock up as many DSET tokens for each contract to establish trust with other members.
+After a member signs up, the DSET locked in the contract will reinforce  his trustworthiness in the platform.
+The more successful transactions a member completes, the higher his CAS score becomes.

 In order to "create an account" in the platform, DigiServices makes use of a "signature policy" script, responsible for minting SIG tokens, which are important for three reasons: